mlab-upenn/f110-vesc-docs/README.md

 <img src="images/mech_lidar_parts.jpg" width="400">

 The LIDAR should have two cords: one for power and another for either Ethernet or USB.
 Cut the end of the power cord, leaving 1-2 feet of cable.
-Strip the end, cut away all wires except for the blue and brown ones, and strip the wires to 1/8 inch.
+Strip the end, cut away all wires except for the blue and brown ones, and strip those two wires to 1/8 inch.

 Mount the white brackets to the black tree-shaped base as shown in the pictures below.